 With less serious offenses, penalty points remain on the licence for four years.

 Points accrue over periods of three years.
 12 penalty points are the maximum number of points allowed before becoming liable to disqualification.
-If disqualified due to the threshold being reached, the code TT99 will be shown on the licence.

 Navigate Guide Content